 - Certain conditions such as Turner syndrome , Hirschsprung's disease , Fetal alcohol syndrome , Neurofibromatosis type 1 , DiGeorge syndrome , Recklinghausen disease, Beckwith-Wiedemann syndrome

-- Exposure to certain medicines and substances such as diuretics, tranquilizers, phenytoin, alcohol, or tobacco during pregnancy
+- Exposure to certain medications and substances such as diuretics, tranquilizers, phenytoin, alcohol, or tobacco during pregnancy

 SymptomsSymptoms will depend on the location of the tumor and whether the cancer has spread.
 Some symptoms may include: